 Number of module Name of the module Responsible university lecturer FOMS 1.2 Summer School Prof. Dr. J. Pretzsch Contents and objectives of qualification Contents : Holistic assessment of natural assets in the respective natural space as well as environmental, economic and social influences on tropical forestry in a field work about forestry in a tropical country.
 Nature conservation and sustainability.
 Small research project in connection with sustainable forestry in work groups.
 Goals of qualification : The students understand recent key issues of tropical forestry, social and political influences by interest groups on the management of natural resources in a particular environment.
 They are able to adapt theories and conceptions to local conditions and specific science systems as well as to assess data in the field also under more difficult conditions and to evaluate the latter using appropriate methods.
 The students are capable of recognizing diverse forest structures, land use patterns and management systems.
 They can orientate themselves in an unknown socio-cultural environment, and understand the local cultures and their dependence on the forest resource.
 They can actively participate in group discussions; develop a critical and analytical attitude towards the natural and the managed environment, express themselves appropriately and precisely in written form, as well as correctly judge the usefulness of methods and the credibility of the data assessed.
 Forms of teaching and learning The module comprises: 10 days project elaboration 2 day field trip Independent studies Preconditions for participation The successfully passed module FOMS 1.1.
 The teaching event comprises field work for 2 weeks in a country of the tropics; The students bear the travelling costs as well as other field work related costs.
 Applicability The module is compulsory in the study unit Sustainable Tropical Forestry in the Master course Tropical Forestry .
-Preconditions for allocation of credits The credits are obtained when the r passed.
-The module examination co words (10 hours); an oral presentati minutes), and the project work abou 5000 words (30 hours). onsists of a report of max.
-2000 on of preliminary findings (30 Credits and marks 7 credits can be obtained by the mo from the average of the marks of th weighted as follows: Report 30%, c work 50%. e examination performances Frequency of the module The module is offered as a block ea ch winter semester.
-Effort The effort comprises 210 working h ours.
+Preconditions for allocation of credits The credits are obtained when the module examination has been passed.
+The module examination consists of a report of max.
+2000 words (10 hours); an oral presentation of preliminary findings (30 minutes), and the project work about the group field work of max.
+5000 words (30 hours).
+Credits and grades 7 credits can be obtained by the module.
+The module grade results from the average of the grades of the examination performances weighted as follows: Report 30%, oral presentation 20% and project work 50%.
+Frequency of the module The module is offered as a block each winter semester.
+Effort The effort comprises 210 working hours.
 Length of the module The module covers one semester.